 - Projector hoarding – This was produced to cover the projector hoarding structure throughout the event, featuring Lumen branding and sponsor logos.

-Below are some statistics taken from the social media platforms.
-It is not possible to produce tangible statics from the offline marketing materials but both online and offline methods are essential in creating an effective campaign.
+Below are some statistics taken from social media platforms.
+It is not possible to produce tangible statics from offline marketing materials but both online and offline methods are essential in creating an effective campaign.
 However, the attendance was 10,000 compared to last year’s 4000 which clearly demonstrates a huge success.

-These results clearly show the power of strong marketing, Lumen out performed every place and statistic accept the number of people interested in Stoke, however this is due to the population of Stoke being much larger than in Crewe.
+These results clearly show the power of strong marketing, Lumen outperformed every place and statistic accept the number of people interested in Stoke, however, this is due to the population of Stoke being much larger than in Crewe.

 Steve Mcquade (Town Clerk): ‘Lumen represents a significant investment for Crewe and its people, it represented a leap in the dark quite literally.
 It was vital therefore that the design, marketing and communications with customers was spot on.
 Feedback from the event has been staggeringly positive and Design Office need to take pride in their contribution to making this happen.
 I am tremendously grateful for the help with design and operational support that maximized the chances of everyone seeing and participating in such a joyous evening’